 BIO101 General Biology

-Prerequisite: Reading proficiency General Biology emphasizes the physical, chemical, and functional aspects common to all organisms and presents a general survey of life forms.
+General Biology emphasizes the physical, chemical, and functional aspects common to all organisms and presents a general survey of life forms.
 Laboratory time is required.
 Students cannot apply both BIO101 and BIO102 toward graduation.
 (F,S,Su)